Here is everything you need to know about Nepalese music:

 To experience live Sherpa music, it is best to visit the Himalayan region of Nepal during the festive celebration called Dumji where one can discover and witness the divine performances.

 Foreign Influence on Music in NepalThe music of Nepal was also inspired by music from other parts of the world.
-They were not traditional folk music but they are performed and practiced largely in Nepal in today’s time.
+They were not traditional folk music but they are performed and practised largely in Nepal in today’s time.
 The music was mostly influenced by parts of India and Arab.

 BhajanBhajans refer to music that is spiritual and devout in nature.
 They are based on sacred worship and they have no fixed tunes.
 They are simple mantras or jaaps that one sings in the remembrance of the holy deities like Shiva, Vishnu, Krishna, Sai Baba who are religiously worshipped in Nepal.
 There are no set principles to sing Bhajans.
 It is solely from the heart and devotion of the Gods that one can perform a kirtan.
 In Nepal, Bhajans are generally observed during occasions, in temples, homes or by sages under the tree.